 When you skip coverage for things you can afford to cover yourself, you will save money in the long run.

-How to Save a Ton of Money on Auto Insurance
+How to Save Money on Auto Insurance

 Start by maxing out your liability and uninsured/underinsured coverage.
-Then, get an umbrella policy to increase your liability coverage even more.
+Then, get an umbrella insurance policy to increase your liability coverage even more.
 After those tasks are squared away, pick the biggest deductible that’s within the limits of your rainy day fund.
 Alternatively, consider getting rid of comprehensive automobile insurance entirely if your rainy day fund can manage the cost of replacing an entire vehicle.
 That way, you can pay lower auto insurance premiums and save money over time.